vinuthanarayan217/hyde/credits/index.md

 <a href="https://github.com/alexandrevicenzi/flex" target="_blank">Flex</a> theme for
 <a href="http://getpelican.com" target="_blank">Pelican</a>, along with other modifications.

-Resume built with <a href="https://www.latex-project.org/">LaTeX</a> using a modified version of the <a href="http://www.latextemplates.com/template/friggeri-resume-cv">Friggeri Resume/CV</a> template originally created by <a href="https://github.com/afriggeri">Adrien Friggeri</a>.

 &copy; {{ site.time | date: '%Y' }} {{ site.author.name }}